microsoft/Kusto-Query-Language/doc/funnel-sequence-plugin.md

 ---
 title: funnel_sequence plugin - Azure Data Explorer
-description: This article describes funnel_sequence plugin in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 01/24/2022
+description: Learn how to use the funnel_sequence plugin to learn how to calculate the distinct count of users who have taken a sequence of states, and the distribution of previous/next states that have led to/were followed by the sequence. ms.reviewer: alexans ms.topic: reference ms.date: 12/13/2022
 ---
 # funnel_sequence plugin